 Whether driving, using public transport or walking around a city, there is an app that can make sure you know where you are going.

 For the roads, Waze is our app of choice.
 It is a GPS navigation app which relies on its active community to share information about traffic and incidents to give you the most up-to-date information about your journey.

 For public transport, we love either Rome2Rio or Citymapper.
-Rome2Rio easily handles complex journeys across countries and continent, seamlessly integrating over 4,800 transport operators in 158 countries.
-It can calculate options which include trains, planes, bus’, ferry’s and car’s all with travel times and costs.
+Rome2Rio easily handles complex journeys across countries and continents, seamlessly integrating over 4,800 transport operators in 158 countries.
+It can calculate options which include trains, planes, buses, ferries and cars all with travel times and costs.

 Citymapper is extremely effective for navigating public transport within a city and is fun to use as well.
 It provides detailed journey plans including real time departures, disruption alerts and cycle routes as well as how long your route would take by jetpack!
 It is currently available in 30 cities worldwide and is hoping to expand to more in the coming year.